Shop Gift Cards for Christmas

 As we moved into the 18th century, walls and windows started to be treated as part of an entire decorative scheme and lighter fabrics were hung on walls.
 The famous cabinet-maker Thomas Chippendale designed carved wooden and gilded pelmets which became very fashionable, often covering at least a third of the window.
 The passementerie became even more lavish with the use of silver and gold thread, puff-balls of silk and all-important ostrich feathers dyed in colours as out there as candy pink, acid green and brilliant blue.

-extravagant luxurious long tall curtains
+luxurious silk curtains

 Getting bolder with colour...